 Turnover assumption research.
 Each model’s turnover assumption—the rationale used by the modeler to “retire” some of the installed stock each year—is the dominant driver of the models’ annual shipment forecasts.
 Most of the models completed for this project use a “one-over-lifetime” approach.
 This straightforward approach makes the implicit assumption that the product fails at a uniform rate and simply divides the installed stock by the average lifetime of the product to calculate annual unit failures (and replacement shipments).
 The suitability of this approach varies by product.
 For mature markets with slow steady growth, it is appropriate in most cases.
 For emerging technologies or for products of varying lifetimes, more sophisticated approaches using survival curves can be worth the extra effort to characterize the reality of non-uniform failure rates.
 The analyses could benefit from additional research comparing the two methods on savings impact and appropriateness.

 Linking to other regional analyses.
 Linking the individual analyses to regional data source workbooks may enable the automation of the individual analyses.
 For example, the heat pump model could be linked to the regional “SEEM” model.
-SEEM is the residential heating and cooling energy-use model developed by the RTF and is utilized for many of its residential efficiency measures.
+SEEM is the residential heating and cooling energy use model developed by the RTF and is utilized for many of its residential efficiency measures.
 The heat pump model, for example, could link to the SEEM model to directly extract inputs for calculating the product UEC.

 Data Gaps